Field Operation#

 }

 The item 2 in the WorkFlow shows a new keywords OP_OffsetField.
 It takes the maximum and minimum values in the field data and perform linear interpolation local material thickness offset corresponding to the field value data.
 In this case, for example, the maximum offset 1.5 mm (i.e. the keywords Max_Offset defined) will be added to the region where has the maximum stress data, whereas the minimum field value (i.e. the keywords Min_Offset defined) 0.001 mm is applied to the spot with lowest stress value.
 The offset value which the field values lies between max and min will be interpolated using the Min_Offset and Max_Offset. the results are as shown below.
-User can find this example Bar_FieldOffset.txt at the Test_json folder.
+User can find this example Bar_FieldOffset.json at the Test_json folder.

 _images/BarLatticeStressField.png